theboywhomakesgames/fromthetransistor/1-ARM/README.md

 ## 1- Memory
 Code a memory of any sort.
-It should be 32-bit addressable and little endian.
+It should be 32-bit addressable and little-endian (or not!).

 ## 2- Basic Modules